Andrey Varankow: DPMM

 Varankow rediscovered his scoring boots upon his return in September, netting a brace in a 1–4 victory over Balestier Khalsa which included a powerful free-kick into the bottom corner.
 A fortnight later, he scored a hat-trick against Warriors FC to pull DPMM ahead of the pack in the title race.
 The following day, title rivals Hougang faltered in a 4–4 draw to Geylang which sealed DPMM as league winners.
 Varankow finished the season as top scorer with 21 goals as well as joint-highest number of assists with 10.

 In 2021, DPMM elected to play the 2021 Brunei Super League using their first team.
-Varankow made his domestic league debut on 27 June, scoring a hat-trick against BAKES FC in a 16–1 victory.
-He then scored four goals in a 15–0 romp of Rimba Star FC the following fixture, then scored seven in the 13–0 demolishing of BSRC FC on 11 July.
-He continued his barrage of strikes against Bruneian clubs with six goals in an 8–0 win over Wijaya FC on 25 July.
+Varankow made his domestic league debut on 27 June, scoring a hat-trick against BAKES in a 16–1 victory.
+He then scored four goals in a 15–0 romp of Rimba Star the following fixture, then scored seven in the 13–0 demolishing of BSRC on 11 July.
+He continued his barrage of strikes against Bruneian clubs with six goals in an 8–0 win over Wijaya on 25 July.
 He was leading the scoring charts with 23 goals when the league was stopped due to the onset of local COVID-19 transmissions.

 After the suspension of the league and being out of contract in 2022, he returned to DPMM the next year for the 2023 Singapore Premier League.
 He scored his first goal since coming back in the 3–4 defeat against Balestier Khalsa on 10 March.
 Varankow helped to secure the club first win in their return to the league with a 2–1 win against Tanjong Pagar United in which he scored.
 On 13 May 2023, he scored a hat-trick against Lion City Sailors in which the game ended in a 3–3 draw.
 At the end of the season, he was released by the Bruneian club.

 International career

 Andrey Varankow with the Belarus U21 team in 2011.

 Varankow debuted in Belarus national football team in a Euro 2008 qualifying match against Luxembourg on 13 October 2007.
 He was a member of the Belarus U21 that finished in 3rd place at the 2011 UEFA European Under-21 Football Championship, playing all five matches and scoring twice, against Iceland U21 and Spain U21.

-He was part of the Belarusian team at the 2012 Summer Olympics, scoring a goal against Egypt.
+Varankow was part of the Belarus U23 squad at the 2012 Summer Olympics, scoring a goal against Egypt U23 in a 3–1 lost at the Hampden Park.